pythseq/gigadb-website/docs/DOCKER.md

 ## File preview functionality in GigaDB

+Previously, the file preview functionality was executed using 4 VMs to run gigadb-website, FTP server, a queues server for managing jobs and a server for running the modular file renderer.
+Running these 4 VMs can slow your PC.
-The file preview functionality in GigaDB can be tested using Docker by deploying another 3 containers which each run the following services:
+However, the file preview functionality in GigaDB can now be tested using Docker by deploying another 3 containers to run the following services:

 ### Redis